 CONS of Dog Carrier Slings

-Cross-body dog carrier slings are best for the smallest breeds of dogs or puppies only.
+Cross-body dog carrier slings are best for the most miniature breeds of dogs or puppies only.

-After reading a lot of dog carrier sling reviews, I’ve also noticed that many pet owners made a good point that although their dog met the weight requirements, they were still too long to fit comfortably in a cross-body sling.
+After reading many dog carrier sling reviews, I' also noticed that many pet owners made a good point that although their dogs met the weight requirements, they were still too long to fit comfortably in a cross-body sling.

 Case in point: When buying a dog carrier slings, don't go by weight alone – measure.